Projects & Programs

 We are monitoring the developments at the proposed Water Yard at 28th, to see if any new buildings are being proposed or there are other impacts for the Greenway.

-We will once again be organizing the Greenway Glow Arts Festival, which also includes a 5K Run and a 10-Mile Bike ride.
+We once again organized the Greenway Glow Arts Festival this year, which also included a 5K Run and a 10-Mile Bike ride.
 The Glow is the largest event on the Midtown Greenway and one of the largest outdoor arts festivals in the City.
-More than two-dozen local artists will install glowing art and conduct live performances all along the corridor.
+Close to two-dozen local artists installed glowing art and conducted live performances all along the corridor.
 Having events in the Greenway helps bring more people to the corridor, and the Glow helps people see the Greenway as a cultural corridor too.

 Murals for the Greenway

-Our Trail Watch volunteers continue to patrol the Greenway several nights a week, with patrols increasing in the summer.
+Our Trail Watch volunteers patrol the Greenway several nights a week.
 Volunteers are always needed, so please contact the Coalition if you would like to join them!

 Safety Task Force